logo

 You can only trade UK, US and European stocks, ETFs and investment trusts, so you won’t get access to quite the range of investment assets that you’ll find with a traditional big-name broker.

-However, there are 6,100+ to choose from on the higher-tier, fee-paying accounts, and - a big draw for those who are starting small - access to fractional shares which makes buying a tiny slice of a big name US stock possible for as little as £2.
+However, there are 6,100+ to choose from on the higher-tier, fee-paying accounts, and - a big draw for those who are starting small - access to Fractional shares are portions of shares (or ETFs) that are smaller than one whole share.
+They are designed to make ownership of large, expensive shares more accessible. fractional sharesinfo which makes buying a tiny slice of a big name US stock possible for as little as £2.

 There’s a social aspect to Freetrade too, with a lively community forum that provides answers to questions and inspiration for those looking for ideas on how to invest.
 Remember, however, all investing involves risk and it’s possible to lose everything.